nischal-b/Data-Analytics-Hackathon/README.md

 R, SQL, Machine Learning, Microsoft Excel, k nearest neighbors, linear regression

 Result:
-Won the Hackathon, as the solution could decrease delivery time by 40%.
+Won the Hackathon, as our team's solution could decrease delivery time by 40%.
 The NPV is also calculated.